SASC Testing - Frequently Asked Questions 2021 for Faculty

 Exam security is a top priority for SASC staff.
 Each exam is placed in an envelope

 with a unique barcode.
 Exams are logged into our database, and logged out when instructors

 pick them up.
 Only SASC professional staff have access to the

 email@example.com email and to the exams.
 Exams are kept in a secure location.
 In addition, all staff

-sign confidentiality clauses to protect the identities of our students and the course
+sign confidentiality agreements to protect the identities of our students and the

 Yes, students may remain in the SASC Testing Center during our hours of operation.